nathansobo/treetop/doc/semantic_interpretation.markdown

       }
     end

 The parenthesized choice above can result in a node matching either of the two choices.
 The node will be extended with methods defined in the subsequent block.
-Note that a choice must always be parenthesized to be associated with a following block.
+Note that a choice must always be parenthesized to be associated with a following block, otherwise the block will apply to just the last alternative.

 ###Extending A Propagated Node with a Declared Module
     # in .treetop file